stxrc/Musticly/README.md

 # Musticly
-This project was made during for the Game Jam challenge in the Junction hackathon
+This project was made for the Game Jam challenge at the Junction Hackathon in Finland.

 Sample Gameplay Images below: